bokeh/bokeh/docs/bokeh/source/docs/dev_guide/testing.rst

         pytest tests/test_cross.py

     and then commit any new baselines and re-run tests.
-Only commited baselines are considered by the test runner.
+Only committed baselines are considered by the test runner.

-    Each test case must have a corresponding integration test in bokehjs, under ``bokehjs/test/integration/cross.ts``.
+    Each test case must have a corresponding integration test in BokehJS, under ``bokehjs/test/integration/cross.ts``.
 These are equivalent to
-    typical bokehjs' integration tests.
-However, it's recommended that image diff is skipped for tests that don't require inspection of visual aspectes of the output.
+    typical BokehJS' integration tests.
+However, it's recommended that image diff is skipped for tests that don't require inspection of visual aspects of the output.
 Note that skipping image capture doesn't disable generation of ``*.blf`` files.

-    Note that cross test cases must be carefully designed so that bokehjs can run them producing consistent and repeatable output, especially when capturing images.
+    Note that cross test cases must be carefully designed so that BokehJS can run them producing consistent and repeatable output, especially when capturing images.
 As with other kinds of tests, it's permitted to use random data, because the test runner seeds Python's and numpy's random number generators.
-Follow bokehjs' guidelines for creating robust integration tests.
+Follow BokehJS' guidelines for creating robust integration tests.

 Run all available tests